miket7f/miket7f.github.io/pages/E Fundamentals.md

 **Solution:
 1. The bipolar junction transistor.
 It consists of a PN junction and either an added N or P region.
 2. If we add an N-region, it's called a NPN transistor, and if we add a P-region it's called a PNP transistor.
 For an NPN transistor, the lead connected to the first N-region is called the Emitter, the lead that is connected to the P-region is called the Base, and the lead attached to the second N-region is called the Collector.
 3. We are already aware of the function principle of the PN-junction.
 That's that it is only conductive in forward bias.
 If we now add a second N-region to the P-region, we get an NPN transistor.
 In essence, we now have two opposite facing diodes.
 Consequently, current is not flowing in either direction.
 However, if we apply a positive voltage to the base, electrons are attracted from the N-region and fill up some of the electron holes of the P-region.
 If enough voltage is applied, there are freely moving electrons in the P-region, which makes it conductive.
-Consequently, current can flow from the emitter to the collector.
+Consequently, current can flow from the collector to the emitter.
 4. A current controlling device is, as the name suggests, a device with which we can control the current flow in a circuit.
 We can do exactly that with a BJT by varying the current flowing into the Base.
-The higher the base-emitter current, the more freely moving electrons, and the higher the emitter-collector current.
+As soon as current flows into the base of the transistor, the P-region becomes conductive and current can flow from the emitter to the collector.
+However, this current flow depends on the saturation of the P-region.
+The higher the base-emitter current, the more freely moving electrons, and the higher the collector-emitter current.
 ### Activity 2 - MOSFET
+1. How are MOSFETs categorized?
+Draw their circuit symbols.
+2. Describe the working principle of the N-channel enhancement type MOSFET.
+3. How is it different compared to a BJT?
+4. How is an N-channel MOSFET different form a P-channel MOSFET?
-5. In what ways is a MOSFET different?
+5. How is a depletion type different from an enhancement type?

-6. Which MOSFET types are there?
+**Solution:
+1. Into N and P-channel MOSFETS, as well as into enhancement and depletion types.
+2. A N-channel enhancement type MOSFET consists of four ports: source, gate, drain, and substrate body.
+The substrate port is internally attached to the source pin.
+The source is connected to the first N region, the Drain to the second, and the Gate is connected to the P-region.
+However, between the gate and the P-region, there is a dielectric, which allows no current to flow, and opposite the gate is the substrate body plate.
+When we apply a voltage between the gate and the source, an electric field between the gate and the substrate body is created.
+This electric field draws electrons from the N-region to the plate, which again fills up electron holes, and if enough voltage is applied the plate becomes negatively charged as in a capacitor.
+This charged region creates a tunnel between the two N-regions, which makes current flow possible.
+3. A MOSFET is a voltage controlling device rather than a current controlling device.
+The Gate of the MOSFET only requires current to charge the plate (capacitor).
+After the plate is charged, no more current is required to keep the MOSFET activated.
+Consequently, the MOSFET is more efficient.
+Further, it is easier to control the current that flows through a MOSFET, as we only have to vary the voltage at the Gate.
+By increasing the drain-source voltage, the current rises linearly in the ohmic region of the transistor.
+The higher the drain-source voltage gets, the larger the depletion region on the drain N-region becomes because it is in reverse bias.
+This enlargement in the depletion area limits the drain-source current, which we call the saturation current.
+The saturation current changes with the applied voltage to the gate, as the gate voltage can enlarge the tunnel.
+4. In an N-channel MOSFET, a positive voltage must be applied to the gate relative to the source to make the MOSFET conductive, allowing current to flow between the drain and the source.
+For a P-channel MOSFET, the source must be at a higher potential than the drain.
+To turn the P-channel MOSFET on, the gate voltage must be lower than the source voltage.
+This means that a negative voltage relative to the source needs to be applied to the gate to allow current to flow between the source and the drain.
+5. For the enhancement type to allow current to flow from the source to the drain, we have to apply a voltage to the gate.
+Talking in terms of switches, this MOSFET type is a commonly open type of switch.
+As for switches, there's also a commonly closed type of switch.
+This type is called the depletion type MOSFET.
+In the N-channel depletion type MOSFET, a conductive channel (or tunnel) is pre-manufactured into the device.
+By applying a negative voltage to the gate, the channel can be narrowed or closed, reducing or stopping the current flow.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u5mMdQ2MENU?si=ioQ0RqQ8qr724jcO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>